 - Identify the positive and negative family interactions;

-- Develop a plan for custody and access utilizing the strengths of each individual that will serve the best interests of the child(ren) and within those parameters, the wishes and interests of the parents
+- Develop a plan for custody and access utilizing the strengths of each individual that will serve the best interests of the child(ren) and within those parameters, the wishes, and interests of the parents.

-In addition to interviews and assessments, documentation will play a vital role in the parenting evaluation.
+Records and documentation are also important.
 The more relevant documentation you can provide to support your case, the better off you will be.